sigridjineth/Today-I-Learned/README.md

 # Today-I-Learned
-I would like to accountable on myself to grow every day.
+I would like to be accountable on myself to grow every day.